nus-cs2103-AY2223S2/ip/docs/README.md

 ### `event` - Adds event task to Duke

-Adds event task to Duke.
-It will add the event task to the Duke file.
+- It will add the event task to the Duke file.

-Deadline format is 'event [description] /from [local date time] /to [local date time]'
+- Deadline format is `event [description] /from [local date time] /to [local date time]`.

-You will then be shown your event being added, if it is added successfully, and it will also show the number of tasks you currently have in your Duke file.
+- You will then be shown your event being added, if it is added successfully, and it will also show the number of tasks you currently have in your Duke file.

-Example of usage:
+*Example of usage:*

 `event house cleanign party /from 2023-02-17 14:30 /to 2023-02-17 16:30`

+*Expected outcome:*
-Expected outcome: Your event task with the description 'clean the house' and your start time 2023-02-17 14:30 and your end time 2023-02-17 16:30 will be stored in the Duke file and remembered by
+- Your event task with the description 'clean the house' and your start time 2023-02-17 14:30 and your end time 2023-02-17 16:30 will be stored in the Duke file and remembered by
 Duke.

-Your event task will be appended the current Duke file, and by default, it will not have priority, or be marked.
+- Your event task will be appended the current Duke file
+- By default, it will not have priority, or be marked.

 ```
 Got it.
 I've added this task: